Frequently Asked Questions

 Q: How much does it cost to go on a trip?

-A: All TWO trips (and pre-orienation trips in general) cost $400.
-Financial aid is available, and will be awarded based on your Tufts financial aid package.
-See the Financial Aid section for more information.
+A: All TWO trips (and pre-orientation trips in general) cost $400.
+Financial assistance is available, and will be awarded based on your Tufts financial aid package.
+This award in no way affects your overall University financial package.
+When you receive your acceptance to TWO, you will receive information on how much you owe and a link to pay online.
+See the Financial Assistance section for more information.
+There is an additional fee if you are renting gear which can be found on the Pack-Out Gear Website.

 Q: How do I pay?

 A: YES.
 All of our staff submitted a written application, went through an interview process, and were selected based on their competence, confidence, experience, and personality.
-In addition, they all go through a 5-day, 4-night training course in August and every one of them is CPR and Wilderness First Aid certified.
+Along with several smaller trainings in the spring, they all go through a 5-day, 4-night training course in August and every one of them is CPR and Wilderness First Aid certified.
 Many of the leaders have certifications beyond these, such Wilderness First Responder (WFR) or EMT certifications.
 In addition, many of them have led Tufts Wilderness Orientation trips before and/or similar trips with other groups.

 Q: I’m a vegetarian.
 Can I still go on a trip?